-I’ve mentioned before that traveling with a breastfeeding baby is easiest, if only because you don’t have to figure out how to sterilize bottles in a hotel room.
+I’ve mentioned before that traveling with a breastfeeding baby is easiest.
+If only because you don’t have to figure out how to sterilize bottles in a hotel room.
 I also fully acknowledge that I waited to travel with my first child until we were done nursing, because of many personal concerns I had about travel and nursing, and breastfeeding while traveling.
-Because my mission here is to inspire, motivate, and help families travel with babies, toddlers, and young children, I was delighted when Bravado Designs got in touch so we could talk about breastfeeding and travel.
+My mission here is to inspire, motivate, and help families travel with babies, toddlers, and young children.
+So I was delighted when Bravado Designs got in touch so we could talk about breastfeeding and travel.

 Sharing Concerns About Breastfeeding While Traveling…

 In their ongoing effort to support nursing mothers, Bravado Designs conducted a survey of over 500 mothers.
 The goal was to better understand the challenges of traveling with a nursing baby.
 The data was very interesting – and inspiring!
 71% of respondents said that they were definitely planning on traveling with a breastfeeding baby.
 There were concerns though – about milk storage, possible personal restrictions, as well as regarding nursing in public.

 With regard to expressed breast milk, there was concern that stored milk may be taken at airport security.
 Or, that stored milk may go bad…

 TSA modified the rules associated with carrying breast milk through security checkpoints.
 Breast milk is in the same category as liquid medication and mothers parents flying with, and without, their child are permitted to bring breast milk in quantities greater than three ounces as long as it is declared for inspection at the security checkpoint.
 Additionally, empty bottles and ice packs are permitted under these conditions.